-According to the latest report by the Russian branch of the anti-corruption NGO Transparency International entitled “Protection of corruption whistleblowers”, there is virtually no legal protection for whistleblowers in Russia according to the existing legislation.
-However, legal protections for victims and witnesses in the Russian Federation can be found in the following instruments:
+According to a 2012 report on whistleblower protection from the Russian branch of the anti-corruption NGO Transparency International, existing legislation offers virtually no legal protection for whistleblowers in Russia.
+Draft amendments to Russia’s Anti-corruption Law, adopted by the State Duma at first reading on 13 December 2017, may introduce some protections for whistleblowers reporting on corruption.
+At present legal protections for whistleblowers in the Russian Federation come under provisions for victims and witnesses, which can be found in the following instruments:

 - The Constitution of the Russian Federation;